lreynolds188/ATechSol/docs/about/Cura.md

 [<img alt="Ultimaker Cura Preview" src="/img/Cura.png" />](https://ultimaker.com/software/ultimaker-cura)

-To find out more about this slicing program you can visit their website [here](https://ultimaker.com/software/ultimaker-cura).
+To find out more about this 3D slicing utility you can visit their website [here](https://ultimaker.com/software/ultimaker-cura).